energinet-open-incubator/innersource-collaboration/docs/additional_reading/07-FOSS-Terms-Intro-FOSS-strategy.md

   - There is a tacit expectation that a FOSS effort (especially a company sponsored one) is cared for indefinitely.
 If not it will be considered "abandonware" and might be taken over by others if they consider it valuable.
 A good course of action is to be explicit in the expectation management towards users here.
   - Does it have to pay for itself (ROI>=1)?
   - Can it be cross-financed through another activity?
 If so, how and why?
 - If participation by others is desired, making a clear case why they should do so, how and what they can achieve or expect is important.
-See the [FOSS governance chapter in the FOSS Terms guide](https://github.com/project-origin/origin-collaboration/tree/main/docs/introductory/FOSS-terms-guide/04b-FOSS-Terms-Intro-FOSS-governance.md) for this too.
+See the [chapter 4b in the FOSS Terms Guide] for this too.
 - Usually corporate projects tend to strongly use a "us vs them" boundary and identity.
 FOSS *weakens* that boundary and identity.
 It usually does not remove it entirely.
   - The middle ground and the boundary needs to be handled in a comfortable and predictable yet safe way.
   - Usually corporate software projects and products are created in a strongly plan driven "agile" system.
 Interactions from the outside may in their originating organization be plan driven too, however, to you they look unplanned, can not be planned and appear like interruptions.
-Thus, integrating "Agile" and Open Source is another challenge.
-One that is addressed in another [guide](https://github.com/project-origin/origin-collaboration/blob/main/docs/introductory/integrating-oss-and-agile.md).
+Thus, integrating "Agile" and Open Source is another challenge, addressed in [the Integrating Open Source and Agile Guide].
 - Participating in other people's FOSS efforts or publishing your own FOSS efforts is significant effort.
   - You can't do shortcuts anymore as others will see all shortcuts you take.
   - Communicating as briefly and implicitly as common with corporate projects will make it hard to impossible for external bystanders to participate.
 Which you might want.